Humpback Whales: The Ultimate Guide to Humpback Whales!

 Whale Heart

 The humpback heart can weigh as much as 199 kilograms!
-It has been noted that their hearts possess large stores of glycogen, suggesting that their cardiac tissues are capable of a greater anaerobic capacity than those of terrestrial mammals (Pfeiffer, 1990; Pfeiffer and Viers, 1995).
-The current maximum heart rate measured for humpback whales is approximately 40 bpm, in line with the idea that the larger the animal, the slower the heart beat.
+It has been observed that their hearts have large amounts of glycogen.
+This suggests that their heart tissues can perform better without oxygen than those of land mammals (Pfeiffer, 1990; Pfeiffer and Viers, 1995).
+The highest heart rate recorded for humpback whales is about 40 beats per minute.
+This supports the idea that larger animals have slower heartbeats.

 Humpback Whale Oxygen Storage and Distribution

 Humpback whale blood contains 60% hemoglobin, compared to 30% in humans.
-Additionally, whales have more blood, which accounts for 10-20% of their body volume, while in humans, it is around 7%.
-Oxygen is stored in whale muscles in a protein called myoglobin, with concentrations up to 30% higher than in terrestrial animals.
-Myoglobin holds up to 35% of their oxygen stores, crucial for ensuring a constant supply to the brain while underwater.
+Whales have more blood than humans.
+Their blood makes up 10-20% of their body volume.
+In humans, blood is about 7% of body volume.
+Whales store oxygen in their muscles using a protein called myoglobin.
+The myoglobin levels in whales can be up to 30% higher than in land animals.
+Myoglobin holds up to 35% of oxygen.
+This is important for keeping a steady supply to the brain while underwater.

 A study in Brazil found humpback whales have up to 13 spleens.
 These spleens contract during dives, releasing fresh blood with oxygenated red blood cells.
 During extended dives, when aerobic metabolism is insufficient, whales accumulate byproducts like lactic acid and hydrogen ions.
-To conserve oxygen, whales undergo several physiological responses: a decline in heart rate (bradycardia), regional vasoconstriction to prioritize oxygen delivery to vital organs, a drop in core body temperature, hypo-metabolism, and tolerance to low oxygen and high CO2 levels.
+To save oxygen, whales have several body responses.
+Their heart rate slows down (bradycardia).
+They also narrow blood vessels to send oxygen to important organs.
+Their core body temperature drops.
+They experience low metabolism and can handle low oxygen and high CO2 levels.

 Do Humpback Whales Equalise?